Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 All content is also viewable via Search and through Safari’s Shared Links tab.
 The clipboard is also available as a Notification Center widget.

 And surprisingly, even Apple Watch users aren’t left out of the fun.
 With voice dictation on the watch, you can dictate text directly into Clip+.

 Even though the built-in iPhone clipboard is just a basic way to store one piece of information to share between different apps, these third-party apps can help your iPhone become more useful in your daily activities.

+If you’re unable to download any of these apps, don’t worry.
+We have a few fixes you can try when apps won’t download on your iPhone.
 And if you’re looking to improve your overall iPhone knowledge, take a look at our great list of key Apple iPhone terms everyone should know.